-The nitrogen in nitrogen trichloride formally is in the oxidation state 3.
+The oxidation number of nitrogen in nitrogen trichloride is 3.

 - Hill system formula: Cl3N1

 - Melting point: -40°C